scipy-conference/scipy_proceedings/papers/sam_morley/roughpy.md

 be performed by querying path-like objects.
 This approach is much closer to the mathematics.
-It also allows users to interact with the various algebras associated with rough paths (free tensor algebra, shuffle tensor algebra, free Lie algebra) in a natural way.
+It also allows users to interact with the various algebras associated with rough paths (free tensor algebra, shuffle tensor algebra, Lie algebra) in a natural way.
 RoughPy is under active development, and a long list of improvements and extensions are planned.